Beliavsky/Fortran-code-on-GitHub/README.md

 [SSP](https://github.com/msemina/SSP): Scientific Subroutine Package - Fortran science package for statistics, matrix calculus, and other mathematical areas

+[STEM-Fortran](https://github.com/roh6608/STEM-Fortran): modules and routines for math, science and engineering calculations, by roh6608

 [Tensor Toolbox for Modern Fortran (ttb)](https://github.com/adtzlr/ttb)

 [VecFor](https://github.com/szaghi/VecFor): Object-Oriented designed API for handling vectors in a (3D) three dimensional frame of reference, by szaghi and pdebuyl.
 It exposes (among others) the object Vector that posses a far complete set of overloaded operators for performing vectorial calculus algebra.